Mark Ballas

 Mark Alexander Ballas Jr. (born May 24, 1986) is an American dancer, choreographer, singer-songwriter, musician, and actor.

-Ballas is a professional ballroom dancer on the ABC program Dancing with the Stars.
-He began competing on the show in season five during the fall of 2007 and was nominated for an Emmy for Outstanding Choreography in 2011.
+Since 2007, Ballas has been a professional dancer on the ABC dance competition program Dancing with the Stars, winning the series three times.
+For his work on the show, he was nominated for a Primetime Emmy Award for Outstanding Choreography in 2011.
 Ballas released his first solo CD HurtLoveBox in March 2011.